Jimmie Olden Johnson Jr.

 College Career: Howard University

 Johnson played college football at Howard University from 1985-1988.
 His final two seasons, he was the Bison's leading wide receiver.
 As a senior, he was named to the all-conference team after catching nine touchdown passes.
-At the conclusion of his career, he was drafted into the NFL by the Washington Redskins.
+At the conclusion of his career, he was drafted into the NFL by the Washington Commanders.
 Johnson was the third Bison player ever drafted in the NFL; teammate John Javis was drafted four picks later as the duo became the first time two Bison players were drafted in the same year.

-In 1989 Johnson was drafted in the twelfth round of the NFL draft by the Washington Redskins.
+In 1989 Johnson was drafted in the twelfth round of the NFL draft by the Washington Commanders.
 Considered a long-shot to make the team, he ended up playing in all 16 games his rookie year, catching four passes.
 The next season he had the most prolific season of his career, starting five games and catching 15 passes (including two touchdowns).
 Injuries shortened his 1991 season as the Redskins would end up winning head coach Joe Gibb's final Super Bowl victory.

 After his tenure with the Redskins ended he signed as a Plan B free agent (precursor to modern free agent) with the Detroit Lions in 1992.
 While he started more games for the Lions than he for the Redskins, his production was down and he only played in 22 games for the Lions over his two seasons and he was released following the 1993 season.